PATRIOT PEN

 Patriot's Pen Scoresheet

 PROGRAM DESCRIPTION: Since 1995, the Patriot’s Pen youth essay competition program has been available to students in grades 6-8.
 Each year, more 66,600 middle school students compete for more than $1 million in scholarships and incentives.
 Students compete by writing a 300–400-word essay on an annual patriotic theme.
-This year’s theme is, "How Are You Showing Patriotism and Support for Our Country?”
+This year’s theme is, "What a Veteran Taught Me About America?”

 CRITERIA: Patriot’s Pen is open to students in grades 6-8, who are enrolled in a public, private or parochial high school or home study program in the United States, its territories and possessions.
 Although U.S. citizenship is not required, students must be lawful U.S. permanent residents or have applied for permanent residence (the application for which has not been denied) and intends to become a U.S. citizen at the earliest opportunity allowed by law.
 Foreign exchange students, students age 20 or over, previous Patriot’s Pen first place state winners, GED or Adult Education Students are not eligible for entry.